manali-patil6/Wine-Quality-Prediction/README.md

 # Wine-Quality-Prediction

 Classification is a process of categorizing a given set of data into classes, It can be performed on both structured or unstructured data.
-The process starts with predicting the class of given data points.
+The process involves predicting the class of given data points.
 The classes are often referred to as target, label or categories.

 ## Problem Description :